Code-Institute-Submissions/IFDMSP-A/README.md

 * None: The BBC have specified that their objective is to create a prototype.
 However they have paced constraints on the project.
 These are schedule and cost.
 For this reason the features are locked to what I have specified above.
 Anything else is outside of scope.

-* It is expected that prior to deploying the application in production , the application may be rewritten for performance optimization.
+* It is expected that before deploying the application in production , the application may be rewritten for performance optimization.

 ># Testing